hendreje/hendreje/README.md

-- 👋 Hi, I’m @hendreje
+- 👋 Hi, I’m Jesse Hendren-Mills
 - 👀 I’m interested in R Studio, SQL, and learning new programming language to help solve economic problems
-- 🌱 I’m currently learning advanced R Studio and SQL
+- 🌱 I’m currently learning advanced R Studio, Python, and SQL
 - 💞️ I’m looking to collaborate on how to create robust code bases and expand my data science knowledge
 - 📫 How to reach me at my email: jessehendren@gmail.com